simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/position_control_example.md

 <blockquote class="info">For more configuration parameters and control loops please check the <code class="highlighter-rouge">BLDCMotor</code> class <a href="motors_config">doc</a>.</blockquote>

 ## Full Arduino code
-To the full code I have added a small serial communication code in the `serialEvent()` function,  to be able to change position/angle target value in real time.
+To the full code I have added a small serial [commander interface](commander_interface),  to be able to change position/angle target value in real time.

 ```cpp
 #include <SimpleFOC.h>